thoherr/SensitiveEuroPi/README.md

 Since the EuroPi provides an I2C bus for expansion, I decided to concentrate on I2C capable sensory.

 The connection to the sensors is done via an expansion panel.
-I use TRRS plugs to connect the sensors to the EuroPi module (see ...TODO...).
+I use TRRS plugs to connect the sensors to the EuroPi module (see [hardware](hardware/README.md)).

 ## Overview